 All children’s sports skills and confidence develop.
-In the 2016 parent survey, one parent commented: “The encouragement my child receives to ‘have a go’ is a real strength of the school.
+As one parent commented: “The encouragement my child receives to ‘have a go’ is a real strength of the school.
 Sport participation and enjoyment has exceeded my expectations and is also a great strength of the school.”

 Over 50% of children regularly partake in extra-curricular sporting activities within the school day, in addition to their normal weekly PE curriculum allocation.
 In addition, over 80 children (one third of the pupil population) attend extra-curricular activities provided by outside providers, as part of a timetable of offered activities arranged by the specialist sports teacher.